 Thematic discussions are held on a weekly basis on KariaNet's official Facebook page.

-ESDU organized the "Spring Souk” Farmers' Market on Thursday March 16, 2017 in FAFS courtyard from 9:00 am to 4:00 pm.
+ESDU organized a Souk Aal Souk Farmers' Market on Wednesday April 12, 2017 in FAFS courtyard from 9:00 am to 4:00 pm.
 The market included a variety of fresh, traditional and healthy products (Fruits & vegetables, mouneh, pastries, saj etc.).